About Us

-Bishop Arts Theatre Center (BATC) is an award-winning, multicultural, multidisciplinary arts institution with IRC 501 (c)(3) tax-exempt status.
-We are the recipients of the Dallas Business Journal inaugural 2021 Leaders In Diversity Award.
-Founded in September of 1993, our mission is to engage and cultivate a vibrant arts community by welcoming emerging artists and developing equitable, multigenerational programming for the community, where learning and social impact are invited and celebrated.
+Bishop Arts Theatre Center (BATC) is an award-winning, multicultural, multidisciplinary arts institution founded in September 1993.
+Our mission is to engage and cultivate a vibrant arts community by welcoming emerging artists and developing equitable, multigenerational programming where learning and social impact are invited and celebrated.

 Awards & Accomplishments